Programs

 02

-Then we move outside
+Then we move into observation

 We use real instruments and guided observation so the subject becomes physical rather than abstract.